- UI/UX Design

-The Makr website centered around business branding and the value of your unique logo.
+The Makr website is centered around business branding and the value of your unique logo.
 Throughout the creation and purchase process, it emphasized the many ways that your logo could be applied to many different products.
-In both the builder and purchase page, the user could see their logo applied to a business card, sticker, website, social media page, and sign.

 Reduce the friction between creating a logo and a product with that logo

 Explore a future version centered around building a brand

 I was responsible for the user interface and experience design of both the Phase 1 Add to Cart experience as well as exploring future iterations of it.